Osteoarthritis – How to reduce the risks, what are the symptoms and how it is treated, according to an expert from Singapore General Hospital (SGH).

 As Singapore’s aged population is set to increase in the future, elderly health conditions are certain to gain prominence.
-One such condition is osteoarthritis (OA), the most common form of arthritis.

-Dr Katy Leung, Senior Consultant from the
+Associate Professor Katy Leung, Senior Consultant from the

 Department of Rheumatology and Immunology at